tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.29
+ * Input key tracking now available.
+After a call to .getCell(), fetch the RuleInfo from the output Map and call ruleInfo.getInputKeysUsed() and it will return all the scope keys (Strings) that were referenced with either a .get() or a .containsKey().
+This includes keys referenced from conditions on a Rule axis as well as meta-properties that are expressions.
 * 3.4.28
  * Updated: removed NCubePersister.getAppVersions() - use getVersions()
  * bug fix: GroovyMethod cells were returning always as cacheable = true